End of service gratuity calculation in KSA

 Under this separation type, the gratuity accrues at the following rate.

-- If the service period is more than one year but less than five years – half month salary per year.
+- If the service period is less than five years – half a month’s salary per year.

 - If the service period is above five years – full Accrual.